girishsaivarma/Project-2/README.md

 The 'drop' verb allows the player to take an item from their inventory and place it in the current room.
 Ensured that the 'drop' verb only works with items that the player already has in their inventory.
 Like the 'get' verb, 'drop' considers the potential presence of multiple items with similar names and handles such scenarios appropriately.

+What would you like to do? get crystal
+You pick up the crystal.
+What would you like to do? drop crystal
+You drop the crystal.
+What would you like to do?